Gwenno: Solo career (2010–present)

 She released her first solo full-length album, the Welsh-language Y Dydd Olaf, in October 2014 on Peski Records.
+This album was inspired in part by the dystopian science fiction book of the same name by Owain Owain.
 In May 2015, Gwenno was signed to Heavenly Recordings.
 The label re-released her debut album in July.
 The album won Best Welsh Album at the 2015 National Eisteddfod and in November 2015 won the 2014–2015 Welsh Music Prize.

-Gwenno also co-produced and co-hosted a Welsh radio show on Cardiff Radio titled "Cam O'r Tywyllwch" ("A Step Away from the Darkness") with her Peski Records colleagues.
-The team was also behind the CAM '15 music festival in Cardiff, which took place in April 2015 and featured the first live performance in over 20 years by Welsh music post-punk pioneers Datblygu.
+Gwenno also co-produced and co-hosted a Welsh radio show on Cardiff Radio, Cam O'r Tywyllwch (A Step Away from the Darkness), with her Peski Records colleagues.
+The team was also behind the CAM '15 music festival in Cardiff, which took place in April 2015 and featured the first live performance in over 20 years by Welsh post-punk pioneers Datblygu.

-She released her second solo album Le Kov in 2018, which was an all-Cornish language album.
-It centred on themes of "the struggle of Kernewek [the Cornish language] and the concerns of Cornish cultural visibility as the perceptions of a timeless and haunted landscape often clash with the reality of intense poverty and an economy devastated by the demands of tourism."
+She released her second solo album Le Kov in 2018, which was all in the Cornish language.
+It centred on themes of "the struggle of Kernewek [the Cornish language] and the concerns of Cornish cultural visibility as the perceptions of a timeless and haunted landscape often clash with the reality of intense poverty and an economy devastated by the demands of tourism".
 The album saw Gwenno touring and headlining in Europe and Australia, and supporting acts such as Suede and the Manic Street Preachers, with whom she re-recorded a verse of the song "Spectators of Suicide" in Welsh, as well as singing on an English version of the song with the band.
 A successful performance of "Tir Ha Mor" on Later... with Jools Holland prompted wider conversations on the state of the Cornish language with Michael Portillo, Jon Snow, and Nina Nannar.
 Le Kov was named one of the best albums of 2018 by The Guardian, Uncut and Mojo.

 Her third solo album Tresor, also a Cornish language album, releases on 1 July 2022 on Heavenly Recordings.
 It is inspired by powerful woman writers and artists such as Ithell Colquhoun, the Cornish language poet Phoebe Proctor, Maya Deren and Monica Sjöö, Tresor is an intimate view of the feminine interior experience, of domesticity and desire, a rare glimmer of life lived in and expressed through Cornish.
 On 26 July, Tresor became Gwenno's first album to be nominated for the Mercury Prize, and it was named one of the albums of the year by BBC Radio 6 Music.

 On 7 April 2025, Gwenno announced her fourth solo album, Utopia, set for release on 11 July by Heavenly.
 The lead single, "Dancing on Volcanoes", was released with the announcement.
 The album is her first primarily in the English language.